xcat2/confluent-docs/docs/confluentosdeploy.md

 Note that confluent now supports both PXE and HTTP Boot.
 If using purely HTTP boot, then you do not need a tftp server at all.
 Additionally, Secureboot is only fully supported with HTTP Boot.
-To support clients that are PXE booting, install the TFTP package from your distribution, for example for RedHat or CentOS:
+To support clients that are PXE booting, ensure that tftp is installed.
+Note that xCAT may have already installed and configured tftp.
+Otherwise an example of installing tftp for RedHat or CentOS would be:

     # yum install tftp-server